-- Oracle's E-Business Suite eAM functionality is approaching parity with best-of-breed applications after Release 12. - Good customer references are available. - It has good usability. - It has strong project management functionality. - Integration is possible between company and customer assets. - Oracle's eAM application should be on the shortlist in any evaluation of EAM solutions for Oracle E-Business Suite customers.
+- Oracle's E-Business Suite eAM functionality is approaching parity with best-of-breed applications after Release 12. - Good customer references are available. - It has good usability. - It has strong project management functionality. - Integration is possible between company and customer assets. - It has a global presence. - Oracle's eAM application should be on the shortlist in any evaluation of EAM solutions for Oracle E-Business Suite customers.

 - Oracle eAM has not been integrated with other ERP solutions as a component solution and is not marketed as such.
-For non-Oracle customers looking for an EAM solution, Oracle is not a practical candidate. - Only Oracle Database support is provided. - There is limited engagement from large system integrators, but boutique providers exist. - It has limited transmission and distribution experience. - There is no compatible unit functionality.
+For non-Oracle customers looking for an EAM solution, Oracle is not a practical candidate. - Only Oracle Database support is provided. - There is limited engagement from large system integrators, but boutique providers exist. - It has limited power transmission and distribution experience. - There is no compatible unit functionality, although there is strong project and construction capability. - Oracle's efforts are diluted by supporting multiple solutions for the one market segment. - It is unclear how the future will unfold with the Fusion product.